Museums In Singapore You Should Check Out And Visit!

 As the oldest museum in Singapore, the National Museum of Singapore is an architectural and cultural landmark.
 Established back in 1887, the museum shares the history of Singapore, as well as the culture of Singapore through modern multimedia exhibits and live performances.
 Furthermore, most of its exhibits incorporate both animation and technology to engage you in the past.
 Aside from that, the museum also has permanent galleries like the Singapore History Gallery.

-Operating Hours: 10am – 7pm daily
+Operating hours:10am – 7pm daily

 3. Asian Civilisations Museum